cchesser/java-perf-workshop/docs/content/docs/memory/heap.md

 &nbsp;
 {{% nextSection %}}
-In the next section, we'll look learn how to acquire a Heap Dump.
+In the next section, we'll learn how to acquire a Heap Dump.
 {{% /nextSection %}}